Denbergvanthijs/imbDRLAppendix/README.md

 ## Running the experiments

 * For the creditcard-fraud dataset:
-  * Run `./experiments/creditcardfraud/baseline_dta.py` to run experiments for the baseline and the DTA-method.
+  * Run `./experiments/creditcardfraud/nn_dta.py` to run experiments for the standard NN and the DTA-method.
   * Run `./experiments/creditcardfraud/dqn.py` to run experiments for DQN-algorithm.

+Data for the histology and AKI datasets are not publicly available.
+The code for the experiments can be found in the `./experiments/histology` and `./experiments/aki` folders.